yoansj/Epicture/README.md

 * Manage your favorites
 * Filter the displayed photos

+## Disclaimer for Epitech Students ⚠️

+Just a little reminder for Epitech Students, copying code for a project is bad, I will not be responsible for any -42 you could get by copying the code of this repository.

 ## Authors

 Project realise by Yoan Saint-Juste and Matthieu Kozicki.
 (3nd year in Epitech-Paris Promo - 2023)